1999 Indonesian legislative election: Results

 The process of allocating seats in the People's Representative Council took several months with the PPI announcing the results on 1 September.
-A total of 21 parties had won seats, with the PDI-P being awarded 153 and Golkar 120.
+A total of 21 parties had won seats, with the PDI-P winning 153 and Golkar 120.
 There were ten parties with only one seat each.

 Results by province

 Presidential election

-On 20 and 21 October 1999, about four months after the legislative elections, the People's Consultative Assembly elected the President and Vice President of Indonesia for the 1999–2004 term.
+On 20 and 21 October 1999, about four months after the legislative elections, the People's Consultative Assembly elected the president and vice president of Indonesia for the 1999–2004 term.
 Abdurrahman Wahid was elected president and Megawati Sukarnoputri as vice president.